iCliniq Logo

 What Are the Types of Adrenal Cancer?

 1. Adrenocortical carcinoma is also called adrenal cortex cancer or adrenal cortical carcinoma (ACC), which is the most common form of adrenal cancer.
 It usually forms in the cortex's outer layer.
-It is not detected until the tumor becomes very large.
+It is only detected once the tumor becomes very large.
 This type of cancer is often discovered after the onset of pain, symptoms, or a feeling of fullness, which results in weight loss.
 Adrenocortical carcinomas produce excess hormones that may cause excess facial hair, weight gain, or early puberty.
 Adrenal tumors bigger than 5 to 6 centimeters are considered to be cancer.

-2. Pheochromocytoma: This type of adrenal cancer is usually formed in the medulla's central part and typically begins from adrenaline-producing cells.
+2. Pheochromocytoma: This type of adrenal cancer is usually formed in the medulla's central part and typically begins in adrenaline-producing cells.
 Adrenaline helps to regulate essential bodily functions, including blood pressure and heart rate regulation.
 Elevated blood pressure, racing heart, excessive sweating, and anxiety are the symptoms of this type of tumor.

 How Is Adrenal Cancer Diagnosed?

-For this test, the patient may be asked to take a pill the previous evening.
+• Blood and Urine Tests: These tests help measure the number of adrenal hormones and are used to detect a functional tumor.
+The doctor needs a 24-hour urine sample.
+This test requires a person to collect urine for 24 hours for laboratory testing.
+The test results will help the doctor to track quickly various hormones are produced.
+One specific hormone the doctors look for in these tests is the cortisol stress hormone, and a particular test, called a dexamethasone-suppression test, helps check cortisol levels.
+The patient may be asked to take a pill the previous evening for this test.
 This pill acts like cortisol in the body.
 When people who do not have an adrenal gland tumor take this drug, their bodies will make less cortisol and other hormones.
 However, if the person has an adrenal gland tumor, cortisol levels will continue to be high even after taking the drug.
-Inform your doctor about any medications you take, even over-the-counter medicines, herbal pills, or vitamins because this information is needed to interpret the results correctly.
+Inform your doctor about any medications you take, even over-the-counter medicines, herbal pills, or vitamins, because this information is needed to interpret the results correctly.

 • Metaiodobenzylguanidine (MIBG) Scan.